 Manually Resolve QuickBooks Company File Error -6000, -83

-If you cannot access the QB File Doctor or the QuickBooks Company File Error 6000 83 persists even after running the File Doctor tool, you must try fixing the issue manually.
+If you cannot access the QB File Doctor or the QuickBooks Company File Error 6000 83 persists even after running the File Doctor tool, and you must try fixing the issue manually.

 Step 1: Set up Windows for sharing the Company Files

-Then, open the Windows Start menu on your server computer.
+- Then, open the Windows Start menu on your server computer.

 - In the search bar, type Database Server and open QuickBooks Database Server Manager.

-Follow the on-screen instructions to scan the folder with your company files.
+- Follow the on-screen instructions to scan the folder with your company files.

-Once done, open the Windows Start menu.
+- Once done, open the Windows Start menu.
 Type File Explorer in the search bar to open File Explorer.

-Search for the folders you just scanned.
+- Search for the folders you just scanned.

-To verify, look if an ND file is present in the folder.
+- To verify, look if an ND file is present in the folder.
 It should look like this: [your company file]qbw.nd.
 If you don’t find it, scan the folder once again.

-Then, open your company file in QuickBooks.
+- Then, open your company file in QuickBooks.
 If you can work without any problem, it means 6000 83 error in QuickBooks is fixed.